-Our state-of-the-art indoor soccer facility was designed with young players in mind.
+Our indoor soccer facility was designed with young players in mind.
 Our 2 identical fields are designed to maximize skill development for players up to 14 years of age.
 The fields are small for a simple reason.
 The lack of room prevents the players from kicking the ball past their opponent and chasing after it.
 They must use skill and creativity to beat the opponent and get off a quality shot.

 Kicking the ball and chasing it is a hallmark of American youth soccer which we can see this all over Houston every weekend.
 This tendency does not exist in other parts of the world.
 Very few young soccer players around the world have nice, big, grassy fields to play on.
 Most play in the streets or in tiny walled areas.
 The players who train and The Soccer Box will lose the kick and run tactic and will instead develop into players who use guile and deception to trick opponents and dribble past them.
 Deceptive dribbling is a better way to play and more useful at the older and higher skill levels.